 Zygote Body 3D Anatomy - Free Web App

 Zygote Body is hands-down the best web-based anatomy application and to top it off it is 100% Free.
 Once you sign up for an account you can use all the tools interactive 3D tools.
 It is beautiful, brilliant, and yes it is free.
-Click here to get started.

 The Tarascon Pharmacopoeia is the one pocketbook I cannot live without.
 Although, after PA school I have transitioned to their amazing iOS app the small pocketbook is something I still recommend to all of my students.
 The pediatric dosing instructions alone make it worth every penny.
-Yes, you can use free apps such as ePocrates, but after 11 years Tarascon is still my go to source for prescribing and I wouldn’t leave home without it.
+Yes, you can use free apps such as Epocrates, but after 11 years Tarascon is still my go-to source for prescribing and I wouldn’t leave home without it.

-The Sanford Guide is an wonderful little resource packed full of information that goes far beyond antibacterial treatments and causative bacterial agents.
+The Sanford Guide is a wonderful little resource packed full of information that goes far beyond antibacterial treatments and causative bacterial agents.
 My only regret as a student was that I didn’t spend enough time understanding the book prior to using it.
 Grab a copy, spend 30 minutes fully grasping its utility and you will carry it with you through retirement.
 They also have a wonderful iOS app.

 This is a classic!
 Great quick guide to SOAP notes, notes for surgery or OBGYN, quick reference to review of systems and physical exam.
 Also a handy visual acuity eye chart and other great quick reference info.
 I used this daily during my PA school rotations and stashed it in my desk drawer after graduation.
 I just recently pulled it out again and couldn’t believe all the useful information.